imerla/Portfolio/Financial Transactions Dataset/README.md

 ## 📝 Usage Notes

 - Dashboard updates automatically when data refreshes
-- All visualizations are interactive and filterable
+- All visualisations are interactive and filterable
 - Export capabilities available for reports
 - Mobile-responsive design for on-the-go access

 ## 🔒 Data Privacy

-- All personal identifiers are anonymized
+- All personal identifiers are anonymised
 - Sample dataset for demonstration purposes
 - No real financial data included

 ## 📞 Support

 For questions or issues:
-- Review the `PowerBI_Setup_Guide.md` for detailed instructions
-- Check PowerBI documentation for visualization help
+- Check Power BI documentation for visualisation help
 - Ensure all CSV files are properly formatted

 ## 🏆 Portfolio Value